alexteghipco/brainSurfer/README.md

 # TL;DR
 - brainSurfer is a MATLAB toolbox for visualizing, thresholding, and manipulating surface space data.

-- It can also project volume space data in MNI_152_2mm space onto fsaverage surface space using a variety of different approaches.
+- It can project volume space data in MNI_152_2mm space onto fsaverage surface space using a variety of different approaches.

-- brainSurfer has lots of different functionalities, which you can read about in the features section.
-My personal favorites include its ability to turn clusters into contours, to create 3D colormaps and plot 3D overlays, and the ability to  modulate the transparency of a subset of data within an overlay, or to use a completely different overlay to modulate the transparency of an overlay.
+- brainSurfer gives you as much control as possible (for me to implement anyway) over the way that your data is presented.
+It has lots of different functionalities, which you can read about in the features section.
+My personal favorites include its ability to turn clusters into contours, to create 3D colormaps and plot 3D overlays, as well as the ability to modulate the transparency of a subset of data within an overlay, or to use a completely different overlay to modulate the transparency of an overlay.
+It also some nifty features for manipulating and getting cluster-level data.

 - Just hover over buttons/input boxes to get some help with what they do.